 The aims of the Women’s Club

 The original aims of the Women’s Club are not known.
-However, the earliest record found from 1981, shows there were three main aims.
+The earliest record found from 1981, shows there were three main aims.

 - To welcome newly-appointed members of staff and their families

-- To forge and maintain links / friendship between wives / widows of staff members and women staff.
+- To forge and maintain links/friendships between wives/widows of staff members and women staff.